KAVSports/pyclipper/README.rst

 .. image:: https://github.com/fonttools/pyclipper/workflows/Build%20+%20Deploy/badge.svg
     :target: https://github.com/fonttools/pyclipper/actions?query=workflow%3A%22Build+%2B+Deploy%22

+**DISCLAIMER: This is a modified version of Pyclipper that enables the ``use_xyz`` preprocessor directive, adding Z-coordinate support to all point operations.
+When using this version, you should pass (x,y,z) tuples instead of just (x,y) when defining points.
+The Z coordinate is not used for geometric clipping operations but is carried through the clipping process and can be used to store vertex property data.**

 Pyclipper is a Cython wrapper exposing public functions and classes of the C++ translation of the `Angus Johnson's Clipper library (ver.
 6.4.2) <http://www.angusj.com/delphi/clipper.php>`__.